BhaskarBerry/DataVisualization/README.md

 # DataVisualization
 Visualization libraries
-Pyplot: A data visualization library bettr than matplotli and seaboarn
+Pyplot: A data visualization library better than matplotlib and seaborn